CIQM-FM: Hot AC

+Virgin Radio

-On August 13, 2012, CIQM began stunting with jockless music, as well as their website being replaced by a countdown clock, with a voiceover informing listeners to tune at 8 a.m. on August 17, when an impending "update" of the station would be completed.
-At that time, the station flipped to CHR/Top 40, becoming the 5th station in Canada (12th overall, including CKQB-FM in Ottawa, although that station reverted to its previous "Bear" branding (and has since flipped to CHR), CKZZ-FM in Vancouver (though they are considered Hot AC, and has since reverted to its former "Z" branding), and CFBT-FM in Vancouver) using the "Virgin Radio" branding.
+On August 13, 2012, CIQM pulled all its DJs off the air.
+Its website was replaced by a countdown clock, with a voiceover informing listeners to tune at 8 a.m. on August 17, when an impending "update" of the station would be completed.
+At that time, the station flipped to CHR/Top 40, becoming the fifth station in Canada to use the Virgin Radio branding.

 The final song on "EZ Rock" was "Rehab" by Amy Winehouse, while the first song on "Virgin" was "Pound the Alarm" by Nicki Minaj.
 Longtime rival CFHK-FM became once again the market's only Hot AC station.
 CIQM-FM's flip to CHR filled the Top 40 void in London for the first time since 2004, when CFHK dropped it in favour of its current Hot AC format.